Andrew Scheer: Post-leadership (2020–present)

-Domestic policy positions
+Policy positions

 Economy

 Scheer has proposed a tax cut for the lowest income tax bracket.
 This tax bracket, for income up to $47,630, would be reduced from 15 per cent to 13.75 per cent over the next four years.
 The Conservatives has stated this tax cut would save the average individual $444 a year, and a two-income couple $850 per year.
 Scheer has promised to restore the Children's Fitness Tax Credit, where families can claim $1,000 annually for costs related to fitness or sports.
 Families with children with disabilities can claim $1,500.
 Scheer has stated that he will cancel Canada's $250 million annual contribution to the Asian Infrastructure Investment Bank.

 Scheer has expressed support for free markets stating that he believes in "a free market where businesses profit by having the best product or service".

 Scheer was a major advocate for the removal of the Canadian Wheat Board.
 Scheer proposed a policy to mandate the inclusion of national flag decals on gas pumps to highlight "Canadian-sourced, ethically produced oil".

 Scheer has pledged to repeal the federal carbon tax in order to reduce the tax burden on individuals and businesses.